The reality of being a lawyer can be everything but inspiring.

 Once you really understand and can articulate your why, you have your source of fuel for accomplishing the what and the how.

 Remembering your deepest motivations will:

 - Support you in the moments that are hard to keep moving forward.

 - Give you the strength to know facing what’s hard and making it through to the other side is worth it.

 - Give you a reason to harness and focus your energy on taking the next step on the path to achieving your goals.

 One lawyer’s why.

 One of the lawyers currently in training with New Law Business Model, and in the first few months of building their solo estate planning practice recently shared their “why” that inspires them to move through the challenges:

 “So I can see my family and I can have personal and professional flexibility while I’m helping my community make meaningful changes in their preparedness.”

-And after training 2,700+ lawyers over the past decade, we’ve noticed that making a great living, having time for the people they love, and making a difference in the lives of others often top the list of these deeper motivations.
+And after training 3,030+ lawyers, we’ve noticed that making a great living, having time for the people they love, and making a difference in the lives of others often top the list of these deeper motivations.